WHERNTO: wellnes erudite righton

 2.6 ALS Pathogenesis and Early Biomarkers

-- Discovery: Human spinal cord organ-chips modeled early sporadic Amyotrophic Lateral Sclerosis (ALS), uncovering neurofilament dysregulation and synaptic signaling defects.
+- Discovery: Human spinal cord organ-chips integrated with vascular interfaces modeled early sporadic Amyotrophic Lateral Sclerosis (ALS), uncovering neurofilament dysregulation and synaptic signaling defects.

 - Validation: Multi-omics analysis confirmed these molecular changes occur before overt neuron loss, mirroring clinical biomarkers that are difficult to detect in animal models.